Tres Leches Cake

 - Beat the egg whites with a mixer on high speed until stiff peaks form.
 Add the 3 tbsp sugar and continue beating for another minute until sugar is well incorporated.
 Gently fold the egg whites into the cake batter.

-- Bake: Pour the batter into the prepared baking pan.
+- Pour the batter into the prepared baking pan.
 Bake for 20 minutes or until a toothpick inserted in the center of the cake comes out clean.
 Cool the cake for 10 minutes.

-- Pour milk over cake: Pierce the entire surface of the cake with a fork.
+- While the cake is cooling, prepare the milk sauce by whisking all the milk sauce ingredients into a bowl.
+Pierce the entire surface of the cake with a fork.
 Slowly pour the milk mixture over the entire cake, evenly.
 Cover the pan with plastic wrap and refrigerate for at least 3 hours to overnight.

 Notes